-Each student will have telephone access to a quality-improvement coach between classroom sessions.
+Each student will have one hour per month of telephone access to a quality improvement coach.
 The role of the coach is to provide technical feedback to the student regarding the quality methods and tools used during the student’s improvement project.
 Coaches may also provide additional quality improvement and change management instruction to assist the student in determining his or her project goals and planning a testing approach.
 Coaching sessions are available by appointment only.
 The coach is not a member of the student’s project team and is not responsible for project outcomes.

 The $7,500 fee for the program will include:

 Complete and submit an application form by June 16, 2016.

 The next session is scheduled for Sept.
 13, 2016, through June 9, 2017.